Jim Cairns: Loans affair

 Cairns' political undoing began with an incident that is often conflated with the Connor/Khemlani dealings but was essentially separate.
 In 1974, Cairns was introduced by Robert Menzies to George Harris, a Melbourne businessman and president of the Carlton Football Club.
-Harris had offered to secure loan funds for the Australian government, and in March 1975 Cairns signed a letter agreeing to a 2.5% commission.
+Harris had offered to secure loan funds for the Australian government and, in March 1975, Cairns signed a letter agreeing to a 2.5% commission.
 When Cairns gave a misleading statement in June to Parliament that he had not authorised any such commission, many blamed the disorganised state of Cairns’ office.
 Cairns claimed that he had signed the letter in question unknowingly while signing a batch of fifty or so letters and that it was not an uncommon practice for politicians to sign letters that they had little or no memory of signing.

-Ironically, opposition politicians, including Malcolm Fraser and a number of his ministers, spoke out in defence of Cairns, agreeing that they too signed letters of which they had little or no memory.
+Ironically, opposition politicians, including Malcolm Fraser and a number of his shadow cabinet members, spoke in defence of Cairns, noting that they had also signed letters of which they had little or no memory.
 However, since Cairns had signed the letter, Whitlam dismissed him from the ministry on 2 July 1975.
+Cairns remained, officially at least, deputy leader of the ALP, but chose not to fight Whitlam's decision in Caucus to avoid damaging the party further.
+His successor, Frank Crean, was elected on 14 July.

-Cairns has since stated that he felt there were ulterior motives at play on the part of Gough Whitlam; namely that Whitlam wished to be rid of Cairns because Cairns did not agree with a policy of economic rationalism and that Whitlam felt that Cairns was a threat to his leadership.
+Cairns later stated that he felt there were ulterior motives at play on the part of Gough Whitlam; namely that Whitlam wished to be rid of Cairns because Cairns did not agree with a policy of economic rationalism and that Whitlam felt that Cairns was a threat to his leadership.